BITSS-OPA/URAP-week-progress/06-aleksandra/weekly_reports.md

+## Week 15 11/23 - 11/25

+***Completed Tasks:***
+* Input the results from the forwarded report
+* Added hyperlink to Shiny App
+  + A little bit inefficient but works

+***Work in Progress:***
+* Update the plots so that they react to any inputs
+* Rearranging components

 ## Week 14 11/16 - 11/20
 ***Completed Tasks:***
 * Deployed deworming project on binder and wrote a tutorial on how to do so: [link](https://github.com/BITSS-OPA/Tutorials/blob/master/Binder/Deploy%20OPA%20on%20Binder.md); also updated readme file
 * Watched tutorials, tried out some of the formats proposed in the videos, and wrote proposal below